loysz/CTF-Tools/README.md

-Certainly, you can add these additional resources to your README.md as follows:

-### CTF-Tools
+# CTF-Tools

-Welcome to CTF-Tools, a collection of useful tools and resources for Capture The Flag (CTF) challenges and other security-related tasks.
+Welcome to CTF-Tools, a comprehensive collection of tools and resources for Capture The Flag (CTF) challenges, cybersecurity, and related tasks.

 ## Table of Contents